How to Write an Integration Specification Document [Template Included]

 This section provides a quick overview of the integration project, summarizing its purpose and the problems it solves.
 Describe the two systems being connected and outline the main goals of the integration.
 Keep it concise and clear enough for anyone to understand the core objectives.

 Why it’s important: Without a clear overview, teams can easily lose sight of the big picture.
-This section ensures that everyone stays focused on the primary goals, preventing unnecessary detours or misunderstandings.
+We advise the customers we support to include this section so that everyone stays focused on the primary goals, preventing unnecessary detours or misunderstandings.

 2. Resources